Gainesville Product Liability Lawyer

 Overview of Product Liability in Florida

-Some products – including pharmaceutical drugs and medical devices – are subject to governmental-review processes.
-However, it would be next-to-impossible (not to mention impractical and expensive) for a government agency to review and approve every new product before its sold in the state of Florida.
+Some products – including pharmaceutical drugs and medical devices – are subject to a governmental review process.
+However, it would be next to impossible (not to mention impractical and expensive) for a government agency to review and approve every new product before its sold in the state of Florida.
 That’s why Florida has product liability laws.

 Simply, it’s up to the companies that design, create, and sell products to make sure that they are safe for consumers to use.

 Strict liability means that a company can be on the hook for damages regardless of the level of care that was exercised in creating or marketing a product.
 The threat of litigation – and the associated costs – is used as a way to make sure that manufacturers really focus on making the products they sell are safe.

 Note, under the state of Florida’s liability laws, companies can also be sued for negligence involving the creation or distribution of their products.

 You may have the grounds to file a product liability lawsuit if your injury is the result of a product that contains a design defect.
 This means that the product is unreasonably unsafe because of the way it was designed.
 It would be dangerous to use, regardless of how carefully it was assembled.

 Example: Roundup Weedkiller is the center of many product liability lawsuits.
 Many argue that the product has a defective design because one of its ingredients (glyphosate) is associated with an increased risk of cancer.
 The product is dangerous because of the ingredients called for in its design.

 Florida embraces what’s known as the consumer-expectation test in design defect matters.
 This simply means that a product is considered to be unreasonably dangerous if it didn’t perform as safely as a reasonable consumer would have expected.
 Note, that the product must have been used as intended or in a way that would have been reasonably foreseeable.